 - The ink used for the health mark must be authorised in accordance with food law which governs the use of colouring substances in food.

-If a Scottish business places POAO on a market before the end of the Transition Period, it will be allowed to reach its end user in the market it was placed with the existing health and identification marks.
+If a Scottish business placed POAO on a market before the end of the Transition Period, it was allowed to reach its end user in the market it was placed with the existing health and identification marks.

-- POAO that have been placed on the market in Great Britain before the end of the Transition Period can reach their end-user on the Great Britain market, including circulation within Great Britain, without the need for re-labelling.
+- POAO that were been placed on the market in Great Britain before the end of the Transition Period could reach their end-user on the Great Britain market, including circulation within Great Britain, without the need for re-labelling.

-- POAO that have been placed on the market in the EU before the end of the Transition Period can reach the end-user on the EU market without the need for re-labelling.
+- POAO that were placed on the market in the EU before the end of the Transition Period could reach the end-user on the EU market without the need for relabelling.

 The UK Government has advised that POAO that have been placed on the market in Northern Ireland before the end of the Transition Period, can reach the end-user on either the UK or EU markets, without the need for re-labelling.